kunukn/react-collapse/README.md

 #### `onChange = ({ collapseState, isMoving, hasReversed, collapseStyle }) => { /* your implementation */ }`: PropTypes.func

 Callback function for when your transition on `height` (specified in `className`) is started or finished.
 It can be used to trigger any function after transition is done.
-Component state is provided to your callback function.

 #### `onInit = ({ collapseState, collapseStyle }) => { /* your implementation */ }`: PropTypes.func